AnyChart/docs.anychart.com/Axes_and_Grids/Crosshair.md

 To configure the crosshair...

 By default the crosshair is disabled.
-To enable / disable it... with the `true` or `false` parameter:
+To enable or disable it... with the `true` or `false` parameter:

 ```
 // enable the crosshair